 Modern transportation is not great for the environment.
 If driving, especially a long distance, carpool if you can!
 If going long distances, try to take the train instead of a plane!
 Here are the numbers.

 As for plastic drinking straws, why do some people regularly use straws?
 People usually only use straws for sweet things like soda, but why are they regularly drinking these very unhealthy things?
 So, if a company decides to not hand out plastic straws (by, let's say, giving metal straws instead), can we not freak out?
 Sure, we waste much more plastic than these, but what's wrong with fixing something?
 No large problem can be fixed all at once, and we must start somewhere.
-By the way, most coffee places will let you bring your own container, or, if at home, why not reuse your straw?
+For example, most coffee places will let you bring your own container, or, if at home, why not reuse your straw?
 I try to let only large issues affect my life in large ways, so, if straws play a large role in your life, I guess you may freak out?

 Reuse.
 It makes sense to buy real plates and silverware because part of enjoying a meal is about the experience of eating, so buy some dishes that you'll like rather than using immense amounts of disposable items that are expensive over time.
 Similarly, why do people in countries with clean water buy bottled water instead of just refilling a reusable bottle or glass?
 If you think tap water tastes bad, filter it like a sane person!
 As for shopping, plastic shopping bags probably need to be replaced with reusable bags, but not cotton bags!
 As for daily lunches, reusable containers (or just reusing plastic bags) is a great idea!